 Caritas Australia supports programs that strengthen cultural identity, focusing on intergenerational healing and leadership, with the aim of developing culturally meaningful skills and enterprises.

 WE BELIEVE in subsidiarity: that the people best placed to make decisions are those who will be most affected by them.
 Australia has a long history of making decisions for First Australian communities, rather than upholding these communities’ rights to decide for themselves.
 This history has had deep and long-lasting effects on First Australians, as well as Australia as a whole.
 There are glaring inequalities between the general population and those identifying as Aboriginal or Torres Strait Islander.
 We support programs in Australia that are designed and led by First Australians.

-Aboriginal and Torres Strait Islander people should be aware that this website may contain images or names of people who have since passed away.
+*Aboriginal and Torres Strait Islander people should be aware that this website contains images and names of people who have since passed away.

 Our work in Australia

 We have 13 partner-led First Australian programs.
 Here are some examples of how, through these programs, First Australians are driving their own change:

 - Red Dust Healing is a cultural healing program, developed from an Aboriginal perspective that provides culturally meaningful tools to overcome past and present hurt and rejection.
 The program leads participants on a personal journey to understand the connections between Australia’s history and the trauma that many families experience, and empowers participants to take ownership of a brighter future.

 - Kinchela Boys Home Aboriginal Corporation has been formed by survivors of the Kinchela Boys Home to reconnect with one another and re-establish their brotherhood for healing and truth telling.